UPCOMING FEATURE FILMS:

 I have never seen a film with so many breathtaking scenes like this one.
-Maria Gabriela Cardenas’ The Great Illusion blew up my mind it got me speechless.
+Maria Gabriela Cardenas’ A Dark Foe blew up my mind it got me speechless.
 The story is so great I don’t know where to begin.
-This movie is by far the most compelling and heart-racing psycho-suspense-thriller I have seen this season, and I firmly believe that The Great Illusion is one of the top contenders in the feature category, and is unmistakably a hard one to beat.
+This movie is by far the most compelling and heart-racing psycho-suspense-thriller I have seen this season, and I firmly believe that A Dark Foe is one of the top contenders in the feature category, and is unmistakably a hard one to beat.

 Probably by now, you are wondering what got me too engrossed with this movie?
 What made me say all those factors about this film?
 Well, you see being an avid fan of the psycho-suspense-thriller genre the first thing I consider and makes the most prominent factor of the film’s outcome was beginning.
 I always anticipate that intensely heart-racing scene with an aura of terror that either baffles the mind or will totally leave me shocked and terrified, director Maria Gabriela Cardenas didn’t fail me; she exceeded my expectations and handed me a scene that gave me the feeling of having a nightmare, and all I want is to wake up.
 She was able to transmit fear with the way she shot the scenes.
 Her vision as she crafts this movie is bizarrely sick and creative.
 It was a work of genius, a masterpiece that belongs to the ranks of Sidney Lumet, David Fincher, and M. Night Shyamalan.